Stockholm Food Guide

 Stockholm Food Guide – The Sweet Stuff

 If you like coffee, then Sweden will keep you more than satisfied.
 It’s so popular in Stockholm, it absolutely had to be the first point on our Stockholm Food Guide.
 Swedish cafes are a lovely place to enjoy a break from the bustling streets, or escape the chill of a winter’s day.
-Traditionally, people in Stockholm drink their coffee with a cookie or pastry, and they call this snack, ‘Fika’.
-You’ll see signs for it everywhere, and we encourage you to indulge in it.
+Traditionally, people in Stockholm drink coffee with a cookie or pastry, and this snack is called, ‘Fika’.
+You’ll see signs for it everywhere, so we encourage you to indulge in .
 Swedish coffee is typically stronger, so keep it in mind when ordering your brew!

-If any jam qualifies as a staple in the Scandinavian countries it’s Ligonberry jam.
+If any sweet topping qualifies as a staple in Scandinavian countries it’s Ligonberry jam.
 Usually accompanied with potato cake and some tasty black pudding, we think it’s best served with a slice of Ostkaka (a traditional Swedish cake).
-It’s an absolute must in our Stockholm food guide.
+This delicious jam is an absolute must in our Stockholm food guide.
 It’s worthy to note that the jams in Stockholm are made from the finest berries, heaps of sugar, and small amounts of fresh water.
 You can really taste the quality and care put into this beloved jam!

 If you like cinnamon buns, then you are certainly going to love this sweet one!
-The kanelbullar is omnipresent in Sweden and certainly one of the top on Stockholm food guide.
+The kanelbullar is omnipresent in Sweden and certainly one of the top on our Stockholm food guide.
 We promise they’ll be the tastiest and most mouth-watering cinnamon buns you’ve ever had, and are commonly eaten at breakfast, or throughout the day.
 They’re also a popular feature for Fika.

 Stockholm Food Guide – Seafood

-This is one of the most famous fish dishes in Stockholm and a worthy mention in our food guide.
-These crustaceans will leave you begging for more.
+This is another widely famous fish dishes in Stockholm and a worthy mention in our food guide.
+And we promise these crustaceans will leave you begging for more.
 The shrimp are cooked in their shells on boats, and are prepared with a range of garnishes to give it a special flavour.
 Both locals and tourists alike rave about this dish, and we love it, too!

 Stockholm Food Guide – Typically Swedish

 Okay, we can thank Ikea for making this dish famous around the world.
 But traditional Swedish meatballs are so much more than what you get at the famous blue and yellow furniture shop.
 They’re a huge part of our culinary history, and we invite you to try a few while in Stockholm!
 But we have to warn you: once you try the real deal, you might struggle to enjoy Ikea’s version again!